DenysPacheco/utils/web/optmization/html-tips.md

 > ### Best is to never forget.

 ### Minimize everything
-minify html, css and js to lower download chuncks, ergo faster load
+minify html, css and js to lower download chunks, ergo faster load

 ---

 ### Load css before js

-preload:
+pre-load:
  ? does it works?

 `<link rel="preload" as="style" href="style.css">`

 use `defer` on all js scripts - *unless google apis?*

-> defer = 'adiar'
+> defer = 'delay'

 > exec after DOM rendering; async

-> donwload and exec async ? breaks css?
+> download and exec async ? breaks css?

 ---

 ### Images `loading="lazy"`

-Load images only if on screen; i.e.: if it is seen by the viewr
+Load images only if on screen; i.e.: if it is seen by the viewer

 **Remember**: make images smallest size possible